 How Can I Use This Program?

 Note: Applications are reviewed on a bi-monthly basis by Resource Committee members.
 After your application has been reviewed we will contact you and your preferred care provider.
-This grant is available on a first come, first serve basis and fund availability.
 All applications will remain on file for one year.

 *If you require immediate or extended respite care, please contact your physician or local home health agency.
 Many home health agencies have charity care respite dollars readily available.